qudsystemltd/QudCopy/README.md

 ## Contact 📧

 For any questions or feedback, please join our [Discord community](https://discord.com/invite/your-invite-link).

----

-بهذه الطريقة، ستظهر الصور بحجم استعراضي في ملف README الخاص بك مع وصف لكل صورة. إذا كنت بحاجة إلى مزيد من المساعدة، فأخبرني!